 Here’s how to make the most of dried flowers during the warmest months.

-The Summer Dried Flower Palette
+What’s the Best Summer Dried Flower Palette?

 Summer styling with dried flowers can go two directions, and both feel right: